It's the what and why of the painting. Why did the artist do the painting? What is the artist trying to say?

 There is more detail on the chicken's face and feathers, then the background which is somewhat out of focus.

 Compare the hard edges on Lacey to the soft edges in the rest of the painting.

 They are great for attracting the viewer's attention into the focal area.

-The bluebird above exhibits both complimentary colors and a warm orange with a cool blue.
+The bluebird above exhibits both complimentary colors and a warm orange chest with a cool blue body.